brodycj/cordova-sqlite-legacy/README.md

 - This version will not work within a web worker (not properly supported by the Cordova framework).
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ":memory:"})` is currently not supported.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).
-- Needs testing: ~~_(Certain)_ UNICODE characters are not working in WP(7/8) version~~
+- Certain US-ASCII and Unicode characters are not working in WP(7/8) version, including: vertical tab, form feed, backspace, `\u2028` (UNICODE line separator) and `\u2029` (UNICODE paragraph separator) (*further* testing needed)
-- UNICODE line separator (`\u2028`) and paragraph separator (`\u2029`) are currently not supported and known to be broken in iOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
-There *may* be a similar issue with other UNICODE characters in the iOS version (needs further investigation).
+- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
+There *may* be a similar issue with *certain* other UNICODE characters in the iOS version (needs further investigation).
 This is fixed in: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) (available with a different licensing scheme)
 - Blob type is currently not supported and known to be broken on multiple platforms.
 - UNICODE `\u0000` (same as `\0`) character not working in Android (default native database implementation), Windows 8.1(+)/Windows Phone 8.1(+), or WP(7/8)
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.